 - Check whether rsyslog or syslog-ng are running

 For other log sources you can follow the steps described in the documentation for your log source.
 Run the installation steps in reverse to undo any changes you made earlier.
-Additionally, if you are sending logs to Loggly from one of the sources listed in our catalog here, please refer to the instructions/readme for the library in use.
-They are maintained by the community and it’s best to check the latest instructions.

 If you have any issue stopping the sending of logs to Loggly, please contact support or post/search in our community forum.